Regensdorf: S-Bahn

+The Regensdorf-Watt railway station is a stop of the Zürich S-Bahn and is served half-hourly by the service—connecting Regensdorf to Baden AG as well as Zürich HB and Uetikon am See.
+Furthermore connects Regensdorf with Zürich HB during weekday peak hours, while SN6 runs from Winterthur to Würenlos via Zürich HB and Regensdorf on Friday and Saturday nights.

 Bus

-Regensdorf is served by bus lines 451 (Regensdorf Zentrum to Adlikon), 452 (Regensdorf Zentrum to Regensdorf Moosächer), 453 (Regensdorf Watt to Adlikon), 454 (Regensdorf Allmend to Regensdorf Watt), 456 (Dielsdorf to Regensdorf Watt), 485 (Zürich Altstetten to Buchs) and 491 (Hüttikon to Zurich Zehntenhausplatz).
+Regensdorf is served by bus lines 451 (Regensdorf Zentrum to Adlikon), 452 (Regensdorf Zentrum to Regensdorf Moosächer), 453 (Regensdorf Watt to Adlikon), 454 (Regensdorf Allmend to Regensdorf Watt), 456 (Dielsdorf to Regensdorf Watt), 485 (Zürich Altstetten to Buchs) and 491 (Hüttikon to Zürich Zehntenhausplatz).